• Home

 • Be more generous by giving others your full attention.

-What does stress do to the body and mind
+What does stress do to the body and mind?

-Stress can be detrimental to both your physical and emotional wellbeing, leading to multiple health problems.
+Stress can be detrimental to both your physical and emotional well-being, leading to multiple health problems.
 Stress hormones can affect your health and lead to:

 How mindfulness reduces stress